David-Inkheart/node_crash_course/README.md

-# node_crash_course
+# node.js crash course

-## learning about commonly usd modules and how to build a very simple server
+## learning about commonly used modules and how to build a very simple server